DonZombpepoGames/Another-Sonic-Adventure/README.md

 # Another Sonic Adventure

-This is a fangame, currently build as a Sonic 2 (2013) mod.
+This is a fangame, currently built as a Sonic 2 (2013) mod.
 This is still in development and is not very advanced.